khanduict/Marketing-Effectiveness-Customer-Behavior-Dashboard-Power-BI-/README.md

-# 📊 Marketing Analytics Dashboard - Power-BI-Projects
+# 📊 Marketing Analytics Dashboard - Power-BI-Project
 ## 📌 Scenario
 - The client is a small company still learning their market and evaluating customer behavior.
 They have recently launched six marketing campaigns and want deeper insight into performance and customer trends.